 BOW’T TRAIL Retrospek is a work on courage and memory for four physical bodies : one female dancer, two musicians, and one immersive display of digital projections.
 Rhodnie Désir used BOW’T, a piece she created in Montréal in 2013, as the starting point for this piece.
 It is the fruit of a year long research process and joint efforts spanning the four corners of the continent.

 The choreographer, driven by a desire and a need to transcend her origins, drew from the jungo (Brazil), danmyé (Martinique), Vodun dance (Haiti), son jarocho (Mexico), blues (New Orleans), and gospel paired with Mi’kmaq rhythms (Canada) to immerse herself in the African cultures and rhythms brought to the Americas by enslaved Africans.

 Her IMPULSE : to rise up, in an innovative and authentic way, against one of the greatest crimes in human history, the slave trade.

-Rhodnie Désir will take the stage to present the 8th and final iteration of the work BOW’T. The performance will feature video projections illustrating her approach with the bearers of memory who inspired her, while connecting the audience with the subject matter and immersing it in multidimensional visual and sound textures.
+Rhodnie Désir takes the stage to present the 8th and final iteration of the work BOW’T. The performance will feature video projections illustrating her approach with the bearers of memory who inspired her, while connecting the audience with the subject matter and immersing it in multidimensional visual and sound textures.

-Coproduced by RD Creations and the National Arts Center (Ottawa).
+Coproduced by RD Creations and the National Arts Center (Ottawa)

 WHERE TO SEE RHODNIE NEXT